ghost1100/SEMCourseWork/.github/ISSUE_TEMPLATE/Bug Report 2.md

 ---

 **Describe the bug**
-The query numbers do not match the corrosponding issue numbers on github or zube.
+The query numbers do not match with the allocated requirement numbers

 **To Reproduce**
 Steps to reproduce the behavior: